 Your very humble servant

 Proposals and erection

-Subsequently the Port Elizabeth municipal commissioners delayed matters by raising the question of the right to build on the Donkin reserve which had been declared a public place in 1821.
-They eventually gave approval in November and the harbour board undertook to build the lighthouse on behalf of the government for £350.
+Subsequently the Port Elizabeth municipal commissioners delayed matters by raising the question of the right to build on the Donkin reserve, which had been declared a public place in 1821, but the Harbour Master’s favoured location was the Port Office.
+Eventually they gave approval in November and the Harbour Board undertook to build the lighthouse on behalf of the government for £350.
 The lantern had cost £217 13s 3d in 1858.